-There are certain taxes on income that everyone has to pay, and FICA taxes are at the top of the list.
-And employers must withhold these taxes from employee paychecks and pay them to the Internal Revenue Service (IRS).
-FICA taxes are the Social Security and Medicare taxes paid by individuals and employers.
-FICA taxes are called payroll taxes because they are based on the amounts paid to employees.
+There are certain taxes on income that everyone has to pay, and FICA (Federal Insurance Contributions Act) taxes for Social Security and Medicare are at the top of the list.
+Employers must withhold these taxes from employee paychecks and pay them to the IRS.
+FICA taxes are called payroll taxes because they are based on income paid to employees.

 The Breakdown of FICA Tax

 The total FICA tax is 15.3% based on an employee's gross pay.
 The employer and employee each pay 7.65%.
 Here is a breakdown of these taxes:

 - Within that 7.65%, the OASDI (Old Age, Survivors, and Disability program, AKA, Social Security) portion is 6.2%—up to the annual maximum wages subject to Social Security.

 - The Medicare tax is 2.9% – 1.45% for employees and employers on all employee earnings with no limit.

 - There is also an additional Medicare tax of 0.9% for higher-income employees that must be withheld when the employee's income reaches $200,000 for the year.
 Employees must pay this tax, but employers don't have to pay for it.